 You must be consistent.
 Each time your puppy jumps on you, you must give the command and the correction.
 You cannot sometimes let your pup jump on you and at other times correct the pup for the jumping.
 This will only confuse the puppy and you will not see improvement from a confused puppy.

-Back up your correction by praising your puppy when he is sitting nicely with all four feet on the floor.
+To help your dog understand better, you can praising your puppy when he is sitting nicely with all four feet on the floor.
 Pet your puppy while he is in this sitting position and give him praise like GOOD DOG.
-This will help reinforce the OFF-command training.
+This will help reinforce the OFF-command training because he will start to understand what behavior is acceptable and good.

 How to stop a full-grown dog from jumping on you?